IBMTechSales/klp-workshop-labs/1152-Mono2Micro-refactorJavaAppsToMicroservices/README.md

     -  source file locationsetc.

     The **instrumenter-config.json** file is used with the binary instrumenter to produce runtime traces.

+    The **recommender-config.properties** file specifies the location of your Java application archive on disk and the packages that were excluded or included during the analysis.

     |                                         |                                                                                                                                                                                                                                                                            |
     | --------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |